-‘Pretty Little Liars’ Cast Celebrates The Show’s Tenth Anniversary With Heartwatrming Instagram Posts
+‘Pretty Little Liars’ Cast Celebrates The Show’s 10th Anniversary With Heartwarming Instagram Posts

-Shay Mitchell, Lucy Hale, and Ashley Benson all took to Instagram to celebrate the tenth anniversary of the show that launched their careers — Pretty Little Liars.
-Each of the show’s core cast members posted their own series of photos from the show, including some heartwarming behind the scenes photos, and added captions about what the show meant to them.
+Shay Mitchell, Lucy Hale, and Ashley Benson all took to Instagram to celebrate the 10th anniversary of the show that launched their careers — Pretty Little Liars.
+Each of the show’s core cast members posted their own series of photos from the show, including some heartwarming behind-the-scenes photos, and added captions about what the show meant to them.

-Hale, who played Aria on the hit teen drama, posted several promo shots for the show, screenshots from some of her favorite scenes, and a few behind the scenes shots of the core cast during filming and having fun together on set.
-In the caption, Hale gushed about what a huge impact the show had on her life.
+Hale, who played Aria on the hit teen drama, posted several promo shots for the show, screenshots from some of her favorite scenes, and a few behind-the-scenes shots of the core cast during filming and having fun together on set.
+In the caption, she gushed about what a huge impact the show had on her life.

 “HAPPY 10 YEARS OF PLL!
 This show changed my life.
 Eternally grateful and always proud of what we accomplished.”

-Mitchell also posted a mix of promo shots, screenshots of beloved scenes, and behind the scenes photos.
-Mitchell posted more behind the scenes photos than Hale, giving a unique view of what life was like for the famous squad offscreen.
+Mitchell also posted a mix of promo shots, screenshots of beloved scenes, and behind-the-scenes photos.
+Mitchell posted more behind-the-scenes photos than Hale, giving a unique view of what life was like for the famous squad offscreen.
 In the caption, Mitchell expressed her gratitude for the show.

 “Nothing would be the way it is right now for me, if this show hadn’t premiered a decade ago.
 I spent my entire 20s in Rosewood and I will be forever grateful for the last 10 years. #pllforever #pll.”

-Benson, who played Hanna on Pretty Little Liars, kept her post simple.
-She posted a promo shot for the show featuring all of the Liars, and added a caption that expressed her lasting love for her Pretty Little Liars castmates.
+Benson, who played Hanna on Pretty Little Liars, kept her post simple and uploaded a promo shot for the show featuring all of the Liars and added a caption that expressed her lasting love for her Pretty Little Liars castmates.

 Several of their Pretty Little Liars castmates commented on their posts, sending their love and celebrating the anniversary of the show that brought them together.